-- The cover art for a crossover fanfiction Wishes Of A Different Sort features Homura Akemi and Freeza.
+- The cover art for crossover fanfiction Wishes of a Different Sort features Homura Akemi and Freeza.
 While Homura is the main protagonist of the story and Freeza plays important roles as a threatening villain, Ultimate Kriemhild Gretchen is the true Big Bad of the story, making Freeza pale in comparison.
 And guess what, Homura is not the one who seal Gretchen away.

 - Evangelion 303: One chapter is titled "The Death of Asuka Langley Sohryu".
 No, it does not come to pass.

 - The header for Knowledge is Power says "Humor/Romance", but there's not much of either.

 - The cover for a Secret of NIMH fanfic, Secret of the Stone, depicts Mrs. Brisby wearing her iconic amulet.
 Not only does she never use the amulet in the story, she is not even the main character.